-1) It’s a deflection from their failures.
+1) It’s also a deflection from their failures.
 Northern Gateway failed in court because the Harper Government didn’t consult Indigenous groups.
 That failure also affected Kinder Morgan’s TMX pipeline.
 Mr Kenney was Harper’s lieutenant and after 10 yrs in his Government, he failed to get a pipeline to tidewater.

 2) It’s a distraction to keep Albertans angry at the “other” and fixated on his promise that he alone will fix it.
 Where have we heard this before?
 Right … Trump!

 3) Kenney’s 2019 election promise of setting up a $30 Million “war room” to crucify the pipeline opposition of our Charities/NGOs is a deflection from his previous Government’s failure with Vivian Krause as point person to do just that.